cevdetcancetin/mocktail/README.md

   ### 9. Children's Privacy

-  Mocktail Flow does not knowingly collect personal data from children under the age of 13.
-The app's content is intended for a general audience and contains no alcohol.
+  Mocktail does not knowingly collect personal data from children under the age of 13.
+The app's content is intended for a general audience and contains no
+  alcohol.

   ### 10. Changes

   This privacy policy may be updated from time to time.
 Significant changes will be communicated through app updates, and the "Last Updated" date on this
   page will be refreshed accordingly.

   ### 11. Contact

   For questions or feedback about this privacy policy, please contact us at:

   📧 **mocktailhelp@gmail.com**

   ---

   ## 📄 Terms of Use (EULA)

   **Last Updated:** April 26, 2026

   ### 1. Service Description

-  Mocktail Flow is a mobile application designed to help users discover non-alcoholic cocktail (mocktail) recipes, save favorites and personal notes, see
+  Mocktail is a mobile application designed to help users discover non-alcoholic cocktail (mocktail) recipes, save favorites and personal notes, see what
-  what recipes they can make with the ingredients they have on hand, and access barista tips.
+  recipes they can make with the ingredients they have on hand, and access barista tips.

   ### 2. Health and Allergy Disclaimer

-  Mocktail Flow does not provide medical advice, diagnose any health condition, or recommend diets or nutritional plans.
+  Mocktail does not provide medical advice, diagnose any health condition, or recommend diets or nutritional plans.
 The app is solely a recipe discovery and tracking tool.

   The recipes and nutritional/calorie information provided in the app are for entertainment and inspirational purposes only.
 They do not constitute medical, nutritional, or dietary advice.
 If you have any allergies (food allergies, lactose intolerance, fructose intolerance, etc.), chronic conditions (diabetes, hypertension, heart conditions, etc.), are pregnant or breastfeeding, are taking any medication that may interact with certain ingredients, or have any
   dietary restrictions, **review all ingredients yourself before preparation and consult your doctor or a qualified professional when needed**.

-  **Mocktail Flow cannot be held responsible in any way for allergic reactions, digestive issues, medication interactions, or any other negative health
+  **Mocktail cannot be held responsible in any way for allergic reactions, digestive issues, medication interactions, or any other negative health outcomes
-  outcomes that may arise from preparing or consuming the recipes shown in the app.**
+  that may arise from preparing or consuming the recipes shown in the app.**

   ### 3. User Accounts and Data Synchronization